Latest updated: Dec 6 2021

 We disclose your personal data to law enforcement authorities in accordance with law and decisions by authorities and to the police.

-If you do not have your own registered company, we disclose your e-mail address to our partner Cool Company to enable them to provide you with the service.
-In such cases, Cool Company is the personal data controller for the disclosure and for the personal data processing that the services require.
+If you do not have your own registered company, we disclose your e-mail, name and phonenumber to the partner you choose, to enable them to provide you with the service.
+In such cases, Cool Company or any other partner you choose in our platform is the personal data controller for the disclosure and for the personal data processing that the services require.

 In addition to a right to information, you also have other rights in relation to your personal data.
 You, can, for example, influence our processing by requesting extracts, correction, erasure and restriction.
 You also have a right to object to certain processing that we carry out and ask for the personal data we hold on you or ask for it to be moved.
 Adrecord meets all of the requirements in accordance with the General Data Protection Regulation.